sampollard/reduce-error/notes.md

 - Put averages in table for figs 3,4,5

 ### 8/16/20
-Talapas is a pain.
+- Talapas is a pain.
 You have to load the modules in sbatch if you didn't load them in the interactive shell.
+- `assoc.R` needs some improvement with how it handles the bin counting.
+It's probably just better to used a fixed count in most cases.